13 Clustering for Insight: Segmenting Data Without Labels

 13.4.3 Selecting the Number of Clusters

-A key decision in clustering is selecting how many clusters (\(k\)) to use.
-Choosing too few clusters can obscure meaningful groupings, while too many may lead to overfitting or fragmented results.
-Because clustering is unsupervised, this decision must be guided by internal evaluation methods.
+A key decision in clustering is choosing the number of clusters, \(k\).
+Selecting too few clusters may mask meaningful structure, whereas too many can lead to fragmented and less interpretable results.
+Because clustering is unsupervised, this choice must be guided by internal evaluation criteria rather than predictive performance.

 library(factoextra)